OMNE-RP/OMNE/books/md/Core-Rulebook.md

 - Character sheet
 - GM-provided resources

-Then, if you are planning on Game Mastering (GM’ing) your OMNE experience, stick around.
-The next few bits are important for coming up with your world, and making it fit the OMNE purview.
-If not, go ahead and jump to “How do I make a character?”, and start thinking about what you want to do in your GM’s world.
+Then, if you are planning on Game Mastering (GM’ing) your OMNE experience, head over to the [GM guide](./GM-Guide.md).
+It's important for coming up with your world, and making it fit the OMNE purview.
+If not, go ahead to “How do I make a character?”, and start thinking about what you want to do in your GM’s world.

-# GM Guide <a name="gm_guide"></a>

-## Building Worlds <a name="building_worlds"></a>
-## Creating Creatures <a name="creating_creatures"></a>
-## Instantiating Items <a name="instantiating_items"></a>
-## Defining Rituals <a name="defining_rituals"></a>
-## Creating and using Tags <a name="creating_and_using_tags"></a>

 # Basics <a name="basics"></a>

 ## How do I make a character? <a name="stats"></a>
-If you took the time to read [Creating Creatures](#creating_creatures), some of this intro might be redundant, but a little repetition never hurt anyone, right?
+If you took the time to read [Creating Creatures](./GM-Guide.md#creating_creatures), some of this intro might be redundant, but a little repetition never hurt anyone, right?
 So you want to know how to make a character; but before you can do that you need to know what a character consists of.
 In OMNE, like most other table-top systems, a character is addressed as a sum of several attributes (called “stats” in OMNE) and abilities (called “skills” in OMNE).
 The stats are a method of addressing the physical and mental capabilities inherent to a character, while the skills are a measurement of a character’s practiced capabilities.

 In OMNE, the list of stats (known as an 8.2 stat system<sup>[1](#1_stat_system)</sup>) breaks down like this: